Dashboards

 When someone opens a published dashboard:

-3. Layout features (docks, pipes, embedded views) are reconstructed
+- Layout features like docks, pipes, and embedded views are restored

 The result is a live, interactive dashboard that updates in real time as your data changes.